czi-catalystproject/hub-champion-training/README.md

 ## About

 This lesson is aimed at Hub Champions in charge of 2i2c managed JupyterHubs in the cloud.
-Learn the fundamentals of adminstering your hub and providing user support to your research and education communities.
+Learn the fundamentals of administering your hub and providing user support to your research and education communities.

-Training is delivered over two synchronous workshops, each two hours in length a week apart.
+Training is delivered over two synchronous workshops, each one hour in length a week apart.
 The week in between is dedicated to self-guided study with asynchronous support provided by the instructors.

 > [!WARNING]
-> This lesson is under active development and not ready for teaching yet.
+> This lesson is a first draft and under iterative development.

 > [!NOTE]
 > [Versión en español](https://czi-catalystproject.github.io/hub-champion-training/es/)